pkoutsod/greek-abbreviations-and-acronyms/README.md

 * The abbreviation's explanation in Greek
 * The abbreviation in English (optional)
 * The abbreviation's explanation in English (optional)
+* The most relevant link for each entity (optional)
 * The produced HTML5 source, e.g.:
 ```html
 <abbr title="European Union">EU</abbr>